Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Apps like Brigit

-Brigit lets you access up to $250 per pay period and get advances within minutes for free by linking a qualifying debit card.
-It also features automatic overdraft protection and identity theft protection.
+Brigit lets you access up to $250 per pay period and get advances within minutes for free with a Premium subscription or for a fee.
+It also features automatic overdraft protection, identity theft protection and the ability to extend your repayment date up to three times.

-But with a high membership fee of $9.99 a month, Brigit isn’t the most competitively priced option and its $250 maximum is lower than other apps.
-If you’d rather skip the monthly fee or need a bigger cash advance amount, choose from these other options.
+But with a high membership fee of $8.99 to $14.99 a month, Brigit isn’t the most competitively priced option, and its $250 maximum is lower than some apps.
+If you’d rather skip the monthly fee or need a larger amount, choose from these other options.

 • Available in all states